 In 2014 Keoni switched topics and presented Recoding M13 for Improved Phage Display at the Orange County Science Fair winning First Place in the Senior Biochemistry and Molecular Biology category.
 In this project he rebuilt the genome of a virus that infects E. coli, allowing it to be more useful for certain laboratory experiments.
 This took him to the California State Science Fair where he competed however did not win any awards.
 Read about his project here.

-Keoni used his success and substantial scientific knowledge to get a research position at UC Irvine.
-He now works in the Laboratory for Synthetic Evolution at UCI run by Professor Chang C. Liu where we works on developing new directed evolution techniques in yeast.
+Keoni used his success and substantial scientific knowledge to get a research position at UC Irvine while still in high school.
+He worked in the Laboratory for Synthetic Evolution at UCI run by Professor Chang C. Liu where we worked on developing new directed evolution techniques in yeast.

 Sophia has been a member of TheLab for many years now joining when she was in 7th grade.
 She has been an inspiration to many of our adult members and a testament to the abilities that young scientists can have when given the right opportunities.